-1. To present the draft Joint Commissioning Framework and Strategy for Health and Social Care (which has been made available in the Members Library) between the Council and Dudley Primary Care Trust (PCT) and to provide the opportunity for the Committee to contribute to shaping the Framework and Strategy for Dudley people.
+1. To share the draft Joint Commissioning Framework and Strategy for Health and Social Care (which has been made available in the Members Library) between the Council and Dudley Primary Care Trust (PCT) and for the Cabinet to contribute to shaping the Framework and Strategy for Dudley people.